grloper/spotify_data_migration/readme.md

   Provides robust functions to export data to a JSON file and import data from it, ensuring data integrity and proper error handling during file operations.

 - **Logger:**
-  Configured for both human-readable logs and optional JSON-formatted logs for integration with monitoring tools.
+  Configured for console output and integration with the GUI log viewer.

 - **CLI (main.py):**
   Parses command-line arguments and orchestrates the overall export/import/erase operations, with user confirmations for critical operations.

+- **GUI (gui.py):**
+  Provides a graphical user interface built with Tkinter for easier interaction, including configuration management, operation execution, and log viewing.

+---

 ## ⚠️Troubleshooting⚠️